Chhakka Panja 3

 Chhakka Panja 3 (छक्का पन्जा ३) is a Nepalese comedy film from 2018, directed by Deepa Shree Niraula, and produced by Deepa Shree Niraula, Deepak Raj Giri, Kedar Ghimire and Jeetu Nepal for Aama Sarswoti Movies.
 It is the third film of the Chhakka Panja series.
-The film tells the story of Youk (played by Deepika Prasai) daughter of headmaster and popular news reporter who gets married to rich and illiterate Raja, son of big politician of her village and tries to improve conditions at a government school but faces hurdles in her goal.
+The film tells the story of the daughter of a headmaster (played by Deepika Prasai) and popular news reporter who marries the rich and illiterate Raja, the son of a big politician of her village and tries to improve conditions at a government school but faces hurdles in her goal.
 The film met with positive response from critics and audience for its story, screenplay, social message, comedy and performance of the cast especially of Kedar Ghimire.
-The film was a massive blockbuster at the box office breaking several and surpassing its predecessor Chhakka Panja to become the highest-grossing films in Nepal until it was broken in 2022 by K.G.F: Chapter 2 and was the Highest Grossing Nepali film in Nepal until Kabaddi 4: The Final Match surpassed it.
-The 4th Part of the series was announced in July 2022 with new ensemble cast with only Deepak Raj Giri, Kedar Ghimire, Deepa Shree Niraula and Buddhi Tamang being retained.
+The film was a massive blockbuster at the box office breaking several and surpassing its predecessor Chhakka Panja to become the highest-grossing film in Nepal until Kabaddi 4: The Final Match surpassed it.
+The 4th Part of the series was announced in July 2022 with new ensemble cast with only Deepak Raj Giri, Kedar Ghimire, Deepa Shree Niraula and releases in 2024 on occasion if Dashain.

+Chakka Panja 3 is considered the best film in Chakka Panja franchise for issues it addressed with comedy and heart touching way.